rubenpieters/rubenpieters.github.io/_posts/2017-01-20-applicativeerror-1.md

 Let's take a look on some ways to convert Java-style methods (returning nulls and throwing exceptions) as pure Scala values.

-At the end of the post I hope to define a function which you might find much nicer to work with than some more obvious options.
+At the end of the post I hope to define a function which you might find nicer to work with than some of the more obvious options.
 I will do this by using the ApplicativeError abstraction from Cats.

 Imagine this contrived method def, the main point being certain inputs can return nulls and others might throw exceptions: